sumku404/LearnHowToUseGit/readme.txt

 2. added the Websocket and RPC protocol.
 3. will supply iOS and MacOS on Aug.
 22nd.
 4. perfected the dark mode.
+5. git will track changes of this file.